No Bake Oreo Truffles

 And if you do not have a food processor or blender, another option is to use a hand held mixer to mix the crushed Oreo cookies into the cream cheese.

 Then shape the mixture into small 1-1 1/2 inch Oreo balls.

 Next, dipping techniques.
 This is the messy but fun part.
-Here are a few ways to do this:
+Here are a few ways to coat the Oreo Truffles in chocolate:

 - Sit ball on a fork and submerse it into the melted chocolate.
 You might need a spoon to assist in covering it completely in chocolate.
 Then place the chocolate-coated balls back onto the wax paper using the fork.